 This tutorial contains GIF images.

-If they fail to load please visit the help center via web browser.
+If they fail to load please visit the help center via a web browser.

 You can zoom this page with Ctrl+.

-Having the ability to move frames around or copy them is something that we see as a crucial part of PVcase customizability and ease of use.
+Having the ability to move frames around or copy them is something that we see as a crucial part of PVcase.

-These frames are regarded as Shadow which means they will not function as a valid frame (the blue one).
+These frames are regarded as faulty - which means they will not function as a valid frame (the blue one).
 To resolve this there are two steps that need to be taken: